Call: (888) 454-7015

 How to Trim Sails Upwind

-In this video, Offshore Sailing School Director of Operations, Kevin Wensley, shows you how to properly trim sails when sailing upwind.
+In this sailing basics video you learn how to properly trim sails when sailing upwind.

-Want to learn more?
+Want to master the basics of sailing?
 Take our Learn to Sail Course and learn the proper way to trim sails.
 Your boat looks absolutely beautiful and steering is so much fun!

 How to Trim Sails Downwind

-In this video, Kevin Wensley, Offshore Sailing School Director of Operations, shows you how to trim your sails for easy sailing when the wind is behind the boat.
+In this trimming sails video you learn how to trim your sails for easy sailing when the wind is behind the boat and pushing you downwind.

 Want to learn more?
 Take our Learn to Sail Course and learn the proper way to trim sails and make steering so much fun!